climatepolicyradar/website/src/routes/latest/new-feature-english-translation-of-climate-law-and-policy.md

 ## Our plans for the future

 Introducing this new functionality is the first step as part of our mission to democratise access to national climate law and policy data.
 In the coming months we are planning to enable people to:

--﻿ Switch between the English and original language version of passages that match a search.
+* Switch between the English and original language version of passages that match a search.
 This will make the passages easier to find and translations easier to compare.
--﻿ See the full text of the document and highlights, in both English and the original language, for both HTML and PDF documents.
+* See the full text of the document and highlights, in both English and the original language, for both HTML and PDF documents.
 This will enable the user to see where the passages appear within the context of the full document.

-Both of these features will enable users

 [Sign up to be notified](https://docs.google.com/forms/d/e/1FAIpQLSc3ZL7n5TpRUqqc7xfcpsj4jf7CIvUcretgy3O9ttuzdn-rBA/viewform) when this functionality is available.